 News Mohamed Rasheed Khan’s teen attacker charged with hate crime, police said A 14-year-old has been charged with a hate crime for brutally beating a Muslim man outside a Queens mosque earlier this month, police said.
 Photo Credit: Theodore Parisienne By Alison Fox firstname.lastname@example.org June 20, 2016 1:54 PM Print Share fbShare Tweet Email A 14-year-old boy was charged with brutally beating a Muslim man outside a Queens mosque earlier this month, police said on Monday.
 Mohamed Rasheed Khan, 59, was leaving a Queens Village mosque at about 10:30 p.m. on June 1 when he was ambushed by three teens while riding his bicycle, according to police and police and the Council on American-Islamic Relations.
 Khan, who was wearing religious attire at the time, suffered multiple broken bones in his face, fractured ribs, and a concussion, according to CAIR.
 The attack was reportedly part of the “knockout game,” in which the suspects pick a target and try to knock them out with a single punch.
 The boys were apparently seen laughing as they ran off, according to CAIR.
 The boy was charged with assault as a hate crime as a minor, police said.
 Police were looking for two other teens on Tuesday who helped in the attack.
-By Alison Fox email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Alison Fox email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.